 Another Naim idiosyncrasy is to recommend keeping their amps on all the time for the best sound quality.
 This is based on the fact that it takes an infinite amount of time to fully charge the capacitors – full charge is never achieved but is getting closer and closer with an asymptotic trend.
 But this also means that after a few hours, if not less, the charge reached is already very close to total.
 I have to admit that I realized that the sound of the Nait 5i improves after a while that it is on, but it happens with all Hifi electronics.
 Of course, the time I noticed it most clearly was after a few days I hadn’t turned it off…

-At first impression, the Nait’s sound did cause my jaw to drop.
+In fact, at first impression, the Nait’s sound didn’t cause my jaw to drop.
 Maybe it was true it had only a few hours of usage on it.
 Possibly it still needed to be burnt-in.
 But the more I spent time listening to it, the more I liked what I heard.
 I started to notice that things were better in several aspects: details opened up, more air and space between instrument, more separation, more control and depth in general, even in the lower range.
 It all contributed to a greater transparency.
+Then the change of apartment, a revolutionized sound (the room affects 50% of the sound), new cables … and I didn’t realize I was penalizing an exceptional amplifier!

-Maybe my little enthusiasm of the beginning was due to almost 30 years spent listening to one amplifier’s sound.
+So maybe my little enthusiasm of the beginning was due to almost 30 years spent listening to one amplifier’s sound plus an almost immediate change of listening room and cables.
 And the Mood was certainly in need of a recap.
 Actually I learned from its new owner that when at Unison Research they performed a repair under warranty on the power stage, they had been using cheap components, especially the 4 power stage resistors that should contribute to the transparency of the amp’s performance.
 Practically, with the Mood I was not able to tell the difference between streaming services such as Spotify and Apple Music versus an original CD (obviously through the same Dac).
 With the Naim, the CD is clearly the winner.
-With the Mood, even when I listened to different cartridges I was not able to grasp major differences.
-I did with the Nait (but let’s keep in mind my Mood was not in optimal conditions).
+With the Mood, even when I listened to different cartridges I was not able to grasp major differences, while I was with the Nait (but let’s keep in mind my Mood was not in optimal conditions).
 Quality amplifiers sure highlight any issues with certain recordings or hifi components.

 Therefore I am no longer in the Mood, the Nait has come…

 For a while I nurtured the idea of staying with Unison Research and buying a used Unico to replace the Mood.
 The prices were a bit higher and in the end I opted for Naim also because I wouldn’t have to add more money.
 Other more expensive options would have been the upgrade version of the Nait 5i, simply designated with 5i (in italics if you haven’t noticed – so that people often prefer to write 5i-2).
-Aesthetically it is identical to the 5i except for the stereo minijack socket on the front.
+Aesthetically it is identical to the 5i except for the stereo minijack socket on the front, but it is sonically better.
 Naim’s current basic integrated is the 5si, where performances increase considerably – I could really look at it as a future upgrade, if not up to the Nait XS (the Supernait is perhaps too much for my system).
-Unless…. 😉
+Unless I’d go NAC/NAP…. 😉

 Naim Nait XS reviewed at What Hifi